-plus how to be a supportive friend, collaborator, and client of a sick boss
+plus how to be a supportive friend to a sick friend, collaborator, or client

 I have good days—great days, even.
 Great weeks!
 Great months!
 And then, with no warning, I careen down a Chutes and Ladders-style slide and I’m back at the beginning, feeling sick and miserable and weak and depressed, wondering how the fuck I’m going to run our businesses when I can’t muster the energy to make myself a sandwich or get my behind out of the bathroom.